KaiqueS/KaiqueS.github.io/index.md

 ### Second post.
 A series about CSS Tools: On Agent Based Models!

+### Walkthrough: The mathematics & computer skills to get into Formal Theory!
+A Personal guide.

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.